 Step 10: Fill out the style guide template

-Use the Style Guide Template (you can download it at the end of this post) to add in your personal brand style choices.
+Use a Style Guide Template (you can download mine at the end of this post) to add in your personal brand style choices.
 Print this off or save it on your desktop so you always have it to refer back too.

 Remember, consistency leads to being recognisable!
 Think about all the big brands you know of, do they change up their colours, logos, fonts and images throughout their brand?
 No. They stick to a style and people remember them because of that.
 In fact, most of the large brands haven’t changed their style in years!